jacobjohn2016/30-Days-of-code/README.md

 **Aim:** Commit at least once every day for the next 30 days.
 Attempt to crack beginner level C programming by doing a program per day.

+**Note:** Due to other _commitments_ (pun intended) and coursework, I had to disband this project.
+Thank you for all your support!

+Please feel free to follow my other [Java Programming Repo](https://github.com/jacobjohn2016/Java-Programming).

 ## Checksum
 ### Day 1: 10/15/18
 Source: [GeeksForGeeks](https://www.geeksforgeeks.org/error-detection-computer-networks/)